jpsowin/minimal-mistakes/_pages/index.md

 I like your attitude, wanting to dig in like that.
 You're a curious person.
 Respect.

-There's no question where you should start: his book [Amusing Ourselves to Death](http://www.amazon.com/dp/014303653X/?tag=bletters-20):
+You should start with [Amusing Ourselves to Death](http://www.amazon.com/dp/014303653X/?tag=bletters-20):

 ![Amusing Ourselves to Death Book Cover](https://images-na.ssl-images-amazon.com/images/I/5159tELPeUL._SX326_BO1,204,203,200_.jpg)